HefnaValravn/ubuntu_server/extra_exercises/explanation_ipv6_cert.md

 address to my server:
 	- `1.0.0.0.0.0.0.0.0.0.0.0.0.0.0.0    IN      PTR     nicolas-benedettigonzalez.sasm.uclllabs.be.`

-I save this file, then create a configuration file for it under "/etc/bind" that points to it.
+I save this file, then create a configuraiton for it under "/etc/bind/named.conf.local" that points to it.
 I should define it as type master, as it is not a slave to my main zone.

 Once this is done, I also need to add an NS record on my main zone file to delegate authority to my server for the reverse DNS zone I just created:
 - `c.2.7.a.0.8.8.2.0.0.a.6.0.1.0.0.2.ip6.arpa.
 IN  NS  ns1.nicolas-benedettigonzalez.sasm.uclllabs.be.`
 I update the serial number of the zone file and restart bind with systemctl.

+Then, I need to go through all the configurations, checks and questions on the HE website to achieve Sage status.
+This involves things like checking if a proper reverse DNS zone exists, whether I have a proper IPv6 webserver and mail server configured, among other things.